-There is a trigger level choice for (dry) contacts with no external potential.
+Note: There is a trigger level choice for (dry) contacts with no external potential.
+24V supply may also be used.

-MC6-Ex's internal supply may also be used either as supply (with Com) or for signal (with V, Hz, --).
+MC6-Ex's internal supply may also be used either as a supply (with Com) or for signal (with V, Hz, switch).